Keio University

 When it came time to graduate from university, I wanted to continue with manga, but I felt there was no place for my kind of manga in the entertainment-centered manga world of that time.

-At that time, Shinichi Kusamori, who was at the Institute of Oriental Classics (Shido Bunko) at Keio, was writing manga criticism.
-I was invited by Mr. Kusamori and had several opportunities to talk with him.
-We did something like a roundtable discussion about manga in Suntory's PR magazine "Yoshu Tengoku," and we continued our association after that, with him introducing me to various foreign manga.
-At that time, I realized that even though we use the same word, "Japanese manga and foreign manga are different."
+At that time, Shinichi Kusamori, who was at Keio's Institute of Oriental Classics (Shido Bunko), was writing manga criticism, and I was invited by him to have various conversations.
+We did something like a roundtable discussion about manga in Suntory's PR magazine 'Yosho Tengoku' (Western Liquor Paradise), and we continued our association after that, with him introducing me to various foreign manga.
+What I realized then was that even though we call it all 'manga,' 'Japanese things and foreign things are different.'

-In Japan, the manga that were commercially viable as so-called one-panel manga were either political cartoons in newspapers or things like small, slightly risqué illustrations.
-Otherwise, they were humor-oriented manga with a few panels or things like illustrations.
-There were many interesting works by my predecessors, but they were interesting in a fleeting, momentary way.
-Especially with the current events manga in newspapers, after six months or a year, even the artist themselves sometimes wouldn't know what they had been satirizing.
-Once the topic of the time is no longer understood, it becomes unclear how to evaluate the manga itself.
+In Japan, the manga that were commercially viable as so-called single-panel cartoons were either political cartoons appearing in newspapers or small, slightly risqué illustrations.
+Otherwise, they were humorous manga with a few panels or things like illustrations.
+There were many interesting works by my predecessors, but they were interesting in a momentary, fleeting way.
+Especially with the current events cartoons in newspapers, after six months or a year, even the artist themselves sometimes wouldn't know what they were satirizing.
+Once the topic of the moment is lost, it becomes unclear how to evaluate the manga itself.

 Therefore, although there were many interesting manga artists at the time, unfortunately, their works have not remained.
-In terms of political manga, for example, people like Kon Shimizu or Hidezō Kondō were so good at caricatures that the manga worked just with the politician's likeness, but such manga were consumed without almost any chance of being compiled and seen as books.
+In terms of political cartoons, for example, people like Kon Shimizu or Hidezō Kondō were so good at caricatures that the manga was interesting enough just with the politicians' faces, but such manga were consumed without almost any chance of being compiled and seen as books.

 However, in an era without television, it was caricature manga that showed the true nature of politicians in their expressions.
-They expressed everything through drawings: "This guy is a sly one, this guy is a coward, this guy might be a bit slow."
-Nowadays, when I watch TV, there are so many interesting members of parliament that even a manga couldn't capture, and I find myself thinking that political manga certainly doesn't fit the current era (laughs).
+'This guy is a sly one, this guy is a coward, this guy might be a bit slow'—all of that was expressed through drawings.
+Nowadays, when I watch TV, there are so many interesting members of parliament that even a manga couldn't capture, and I find myself thinking that political cartoons certainly don't fit the current era (laughs).

-On the other hand, looking at foreign manga, I thought that it might be okay for a manga artist to freely express their own philosophy or way of thinking through the medium of manga.
+On the other hand, looking at foreign manga, I thought that it might be okay to freely express a manga artist's individual philosophy or way of thinking through the medium of manga.
 You could call it a picture with a message.
-If I could express my own themes through manga, I felt I could continue it for the rest of my life.
+If I could express my own themes through manga, I felt I could continue it for a lifetime.
 I wanted to draw that kind of manga.

-However, in Japanese society, there were few places where such things could be published.
+However, in Japanese society, there weren't many places where such things could be published.
 In the so-called commercial newspapers and magazines, such a thing was unthinkable.

 So, I reluctantly took a job at a trading company.
 That said, it wasn't that I particularly wanted to work properly; I just joined because it seemed like they would give me a salary, which was quite a nuisance for them.
 As a result, I was only there for 10 months, but it was very interesting.
 Everyone taught me the work, and there were all sorts of people.
 It was 180 degrees different from my student days, and I saw how the real world actually moves.

 Since it was a trading company, we were buying and selling things.
 1966 was the height of the Vietnam War.
 It was when Japan's high economic growth began, and materials like bullion, copper, and brass were in demand everywhere on the ground, so there was a department that collected and sold them.
 A Taiwanese dealer came there through a Japanese person to pitch the sale of empty artillery shell casings.
 The casings were made of brass, and for 105mm or 150mm guns, a single casing is quite large.
 The pitch was that they could supply any amount of those spent brass casings, so wouldn't we buy them?
-For the company, old brass material was always in demand.
+The company wanted as much old brass material as it could get.
 We would sell it to wire companies like Furukawa Electric.

 Image